If you are interested in being considered for an Acting Apprenticeship, please prepare the following:

 About the Acting Apprentice Program

-In addition to these local auditions, casting for the Acting Apprentice program will also be conducted nationwide through both live auditions and video submissions.
+Casting for the Acting Apprentice program will be conducted nationwide through both live auditions and video submissions.
 Apprentices come from some of the top-ranking musical theatre programs at colleges and universities throughout the country.
 Apprentices accepted in past years include students from University of Michigan, University of Cincinnati, Syracuse University, Rider University and Point Park University.

 In 2019, the centerpiece of the Summer Apprentice Program will be the Playhouse’s new production of Mamma Mia! directed by John Tartaglia.
 Apprentices will become part of the acting company of the show, serving as chorus members and/or swings.
 The program will run June 1 – August 4, 2019.